Keys to success

 Our instructional model requires that teachers scaffold lessons and assignments based on grade and developmental abilities.
 To that end, our staff uses research-based practices proven to meet the needs of diverse populations, including:

-Before-learning strategies, such as activating prior knowledge and assessment of pre-skills * Attention to sequencing of information * Assessing the need for direct instruction and need for enrichment; direct instruction of learning strategies * Use of graphic organizers and study guides.
+Before-learning strategies, such as activating prior knowledge and assessment of pre-skills * Attention to sequencing of information * Assessing the need for direct instruction and need for enrichment; direct instruction of learning strategies

 Students enrolled at River Oak Center have already established their motivation to maintain their sobriety.
 In turn, ROC is committed to supporting students in through their recovery process in a variety of ways: